SkoolNotes/Taproot/2020ISOS101/KBxStoryOfScience.md

 	- He invented poison gas used in world war one
 		- And, thus, created Haber's rule:   $c\times t = k$
 			- c: concentration, t: time to breath given an effect to produce, k: constant based on the poison itself
-		- Also created gases used in pestici
+		- Also created poisons used in pesticides